 This recipe for no bake passionfruit cheesecake with sweet chilli and ginger is a sweet and creamy dessert, packed full of tangy passionfruit flavours.

-This cheesecake is a really easy recipe to throw together and it doesn’t require any baking – you just need to make it a couple of hours in advance so it has time to set in the fridge.
+This no bake cheesecake is a really easy recipe to throw together.
+There’s no baking needed.
+Just be sure to make it a couple of hours in advance so it has time to set in the fridge.

 We absolutely loved this – the sweet chilli is mild enough for the kids and the cheesecake looks so pretty with the passionfruit and red chilli flecks decorating the top.
 Heinz have a whole range of different chilli sauces to explore.
 Find out more about Heinz sauces*.